 Most cases of abdominal pain during exercise are referred to as a ‘stitch’ or side stitch (also known as an ‘Exercise-related Transient Abdominal Pain’ – ETAP).
 Stitches are very common, especially in running and swimming, with up to 70% of runners experiencing a stitch in the last year.

 A stitch can usually be felt to one side of the abdomen (more often the right side), around the area of the lower ribs.
 The cause of a stitch is not known and there are several theories doing the rounds.
-These include:

 Diarrhoea during or after intense exercise (most frequently running) is often referred to as ‘runners trots’.
 The cause of this is unknown although a combination of intestinal ischemia (lack of blood flow), changes in secretion and absorption and increased intestinal movement may be to blame.
 Other contributing factors in athletes may be the use of certain supplements (vitamins, minerals, caffeine etc).

-The treatment of exercise-induced diarrhoea may include dietary changes to reduce fibre intake before exercise and if this is not effective, the use of anti-diarrhea medicines.
+The treatment of exercise-induced diarrhoea may include dietary changes to reduce fibre intake before exercise and if this is not effective, the use of anti-diarrhoea medicines.
 This should not, however, be used on a regular basis.

 Peptic Ulcers (stomach ulcers) are open sores that develop on the inside wall of the stomach.
 They may sometimes arise in the small intestine as well.
-A burning stomach pain is a usual symptom of an ulcer, and this pain may expand through the body.
+Burning stomach pain is a usual symptom of an ulcer, and this pain may expand through the body.
 Although in many cases treatment can be straightforward, there can be complications depending on the cause of the ulcer and its severity.

 Peritonitis is inflammation of the peritoneum which lines the abdominal cavity.
 It is caused by a bacterial or fungal infection, that itself can be caused by a number of factors.
 Vomiting, rapid heartbeat, lack of appetite and stomach pain are some of the symptoms.
 As the infection can spread through the body, seeking medical help is essential.